 According to this school of thought, chateaubriand is a roast made from the center section of the beef tenderloin and served with a white wine demi-glace sauce.

 This chateaubriand preparation uses an approximately four-inch section of beef tenderloin, which is the most tender cut of beef.
 Because it's so thick, the chateaubriand must be roasted carefully to ensure it is properly cooked, hence the technique described above.

 Supporting this definition is the fact that butcher shops will often market a center cut beef tenderloin roast as chateaubriand.

-(Beware, however, a roast taken from the butt end of the tenderloin which is described as a chateaubriand.
-Evidence of this deception is that almost invariably, this supposed chateaubriand will be tied together with butcher's twine, a step which would be wholly unnecessary for a true center-cut tenderloin roast.)
+Beware, however, of a roast taken from the butt end of the tenderloin which is described as a chateaubriand.
+Evidence of this deception is that almost invariable; this supposed chateaubriand will be tied together with butcher's twine, a step which would be wholly unnecessary for a true center-cut tenderloin roast.